tbirkandan/SageNP/README.md

 # SageNP: Newman-Penrose calculations for SageMath.

 The class **SageNP** includes functions for some calculations defined in the Newman-Penrose formalism.
-The code is based on SageManifolds.
+The code is based on SageManifolds package of SageMath.

 # Code by: